-- This condition is usually curable within 6 weeks if treated appropriately with conservative treatment and resting of the affected area. - Recovery is usually quicker if the inflammation is due to a direct blow, as compared with overuse or sudden strain.
+This condition is usually curable within 6 weeks if treated appropriately with conservative treatment and resting of the affected area.

-■ ■ Possible Complications
+■ ■ ■ Possible Complications

-- Prolonged healing time if not appropriately treated or if not given adequate time to heal - Recurrence of symptoms if activity is resumed too soon, with overuse, or when using poor technique - Untreated, partial or complete tendon rupture requiring surgery
+- Prolonged healing time if not appropriately treated or if not given adequate time to heal - Recurrence of symptoms if activity is resumed too soon, with overuse, or when using poor technique - Untreated, tendinitis may result in tendon rupture, requiring surgery

-■ ■ General Treatment Considerations
+■ ■ ■ General Treatment Considerations

-Initial treatment consists of medication and ice to relieve the pain, stretching and strengthening exercises, and modification of the activity that initially caused the.
+Initial treatment consists of medication and ice to relieve the pain, stretching and strengthening exercises, and modification of the activity that initially caused the problem.
 These all can be carried out at home, although referral to a physical therapist or athletic trainer for further evaluation and treatment may be helpful.
-A cast or walking boot may be recommended to immobilize the tendon and allow the inflammation to settle down.
-For less severe cases or before returning to activity, those with flat feet are usually prescribed an arch support (orthotic) to reduce stress to the tendon.
-Others may require more extensive supports or braces.
-Surgery to remove the inflamed tendon lining or degenerated tendon tissue is occasionally necessary.
+A cast or walking boot may be recommended to 10 to 14 days to allow the inflammation to settle down by immobilizing the tendon.
+For less severe cases or before returning to activity, a wedge placed on the outer part of the heel or arch support may be prescribed to reduce stress to the tendon.
+Surgery to remove the inflamed tendon lining or degenerated tendon tissue (with direct repair or repair to the other peroneal tendon) is occasionally necessary.